hengestone/lua-siml/README.md

 ## Bug reports

-Please report them on the [Github issue tracker](http://github.com/norman/lua-haml/issues).
+Please report them on the [Github issue tracker](http://github.com/hengestone/lua-siml/issues).

 ## Author

+Based on the original work by
 [Norman Clarke](mailto://norman@njclarke.com)

 ## Thanks

-To Hampton Caitlin, Nathan Weizenbaum and Chris Eppstein for their work on the original Haml.
-Thanks also to Daniele Alessandri for being LuaHaml's earliest "real" user, and a source of constant encouragement.
+Norman Clarke for writing Lua-Haml!

 ## License

 The MIT License

 Copyright (c) 2009-2010 Norman Clarke
+Copyright (c) 2016 Conrad Steenberg

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in